1 Star2 Stars3 Stars4 Stars5 Stars (4 votes, average: 4.50 out of 5)

 Possible Confusion

-Chanterelle (Cantharellus cibarius), pictured, has much intensive yellow colour.
+Chanterelle (Cantharellus cibarius), has much intensive yellow colour.
 It is normally smaller and prefers more acidic soil.
 It has broader mycorrhizal partner range, prefers beech, birch, oak, spruce and pine.
 Its fruity smell which reminds of apricot is a giveaway even if we found paler specimens.

 Amethyst Chanterelle (Cantharellus amethysteus), has various yellow based colour with a hint of purple to amethyst at the centre.
 It also prefers acidic soil, fruiting under hardwoods, e.g. oak, beech and birch, but occasionally under conifers, e.g. spruce.